 There are different types of HPV.
 The risk of cervical disease may be high or low depending on the type of HPV.

-Factors that increase your risk of cervical dysplasia include:
+Factors that may increase your chance of cervical dysplasia include:

 There are often no apparent symptoms with cervical dysplasia.
 Cervical changes are found through screening tests.